HomeEditor's PickTop 10 Cybersecurity Tips For Students

 There are a few tips to keep in mind to know whether or not your information is in dependable hands.

-• Look out for https:// in place of an http:// in front of the website's domain in the address bar.
+• Look for https:// in place of a http:// in front of the website's domain in the address bar.
 For example, suppose you visit a website like Studocu — an excellent online study tool that provides access to quality study materials from top-rated universities.
 In that case, you're sure to notice that it also has an https:// before the domain.
 An https:// essentially indicates that all special details (financial and personal) are unreadable by snoopers or hackers.

 • Examine the service's privacy policies.
 Generally, that's the only sure way to know whether or not the app has any protective measures.
 The best cybersecurity certificate alongside encryption systems you could come across include SSL encryption, peer-to-peer, etc. Essentially, the more, the merrier.